 Read More

-When our son was young we spent many summers in rented houses on the beach.
-(See Skinny Dipping and The Great Hampton Babysitter Heist) One summer when he was three or four we were on a Hamptons beach when the kid went missing, We may have thought the other one had eyes on him, or maybe…
+Lost Child For many summers when our son was young we rented a beach house in the Hamptons.
+(See Skinny Dipping and The Great Hampton Babysitter Heist) One summer day when he was three or four we were on the beach when the kid went missing, We may have thought the other one had eyes…

 Read More

-Snow Day (Not exactly a Changing Times story but close enough.)
-Kids love snow days when the schools are closed, and so do we teachers.
-One winter a few years ago we had lots of snow and every night we eagerly watched the weather report for the listing of school closures When we did have a…
+Snow Day Kids love snow days when the schools are closed, and so do we teachers.
+One winter a few years ago we had lots of snow and every night we eagerly watched the weather report for the listing of school closures When we did have a snow day my colleague Doug decided to spend…

 Read More